cgwire/kitsu/docs/nft/README.md

 ![Breakdown page create asset](../img/getting-started/breakdown_create_asset.png)

-You can also choose multiple NFT Collections at the same time.
+You can also select multiple NFT Collections at once.
 Click on the first NFT Collection, hold the **shift** key, and click on the last NFT Collection of your selection.

 ![Breakdown page global bulk select](../img/getting-started/breakdown_general_bulk_select.png)